jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 That’s an easy, contrived example.
 [Leetcode][4] is a website that provides a thousand such questions and an interactive environment to test your prowess against a battery of test cases and the time and space efficiency of other users’ solutions.
-The [question on Leetcode currently holding the lowest success rate][5] asks a programmer to validate whether a given string (say, `12` or `+54.9e33` or `bicycle`) can be interpreted as a decimal number.
+It touts itself as a platform to help people enhance their skills in order to prepare for technical interviews.
+The [question on Leetcode currently holding the lowest success rate][5] asks a programmer to validate whether a given string (such as `12` or `-54.9e33` or `bicycle`) can be interpreted as a decimal number.
 Provided solutions in the discussion forum for this question range from using Deterministic Finite Automata to parse the string, to regular expressions gymnastics, to “`return !isNaN(parseFloat(s))` lol.”

 The internet gives us a window into this subculture of career hacking and coding interview preparation.
 On forums like [/r/cscareerquestions][6], job